nickbrandt/GitLab/doc/user/application_security/threat_monitoring/index.md

 - In the [policy editor UI](#container-network-policy-editor),
   by clicking **Add alert**.
-- With YAML, through the `metadata.annotations` property.
+- In the policy editor's YAML mode, through the `metadata.annotations` property:

   ```yaml
   metadata: